 A computer and internet access are needed to complete the training.

 The online training materials are FREE and provide you with everything you need to ensure you are ready to provide high-quality literacy instruction to the student you are matched with in the Adult Literacy Program.
-You will have access to PowerPoint slides, notes, and handouts delivered in a digital format.
-The training approach focuses on teaching tutors how to organize their instructional time with students ( lesson planning) and then provides tutors with instructional techniques and activities to fill the instructional time.
+You will have access to videos and online courses through ProLiteracy.

 Please complete the form below to register or for more information.

 Ascension Parish Library’s Adult Literacy Program is a proud member of ProLiteracy, a nonprofit organization that promotes adult literacy through content development, programs and advocacy.
 The APL Adult Literacy Program would like to acknowledge ProLiteracy for providing the Adult Literacy Tutor Training Resources.